Print

 3. Remove– as soon as the water comes to a boil, remove the pan from heat and cover the pan.
 Don’t forget about the pan on the stove and let the eggs boil for too long or they will over cook.

 4. Leave the eggs in the covered pan for the right amount of time.
 How long?
 Depends on whether you want soft-boiled or hard-boiled eggs.
-Here’s how long each will take:
+Here’s how long each will take: Bring the eggs to a rolling boil over high heat.
+Once boiling, choose your preferred method:

 5. Transfer the eggs to the bowl of ice water and leave them there for at least 1 minute.